Blog

 • Breast self-awareness is just being acquainted with and attuned to changes with your breasts.

-A self-breast exam, or breast cancer self-exam, helps women become more familiar with the look and feel of their breasts.
+Self-breast exams, or breast cancer self-exams, help women become more familiar with the look and feel of their breasts.
 Regular self-breast exams are a way of achieving breast self-awareness.
 Since all breasts and bodies are unique, you are the individual best equipped to spot an anomaly in your breasts.

 By looking at and feeling your breast tissue regularly, you will begin to understand what “normal” looks like for you.
 If something changes, you will be able to spot it early.
 As a result, you can quickly and efficiently pursue the help you need.